Stillpoint-Software/project.cookiecutter/README.md

 **Deployment**

 You can use aspire for deployment.
-However, you will need to manually create a bicep file when using MongoDb.
+However, you will need to manually create a bicep file when using MongoDb since CosmoDB for MongoDb is not integrated with Aspire.

 1. Open **Developer Powershell** in VS or open **Powershell**
 2. Navigate to the folder where the solution file resides.